-About fourteen years ago under the Saturday he received notice of his labors of J. A. Frye she was convert-Association of Portage Prairie, of which she remained a member until death took her from labor to her reward.
-The funeral services were and were conducted by her pastor Rev. Warren Brown. \$ \$ \$
+About fourteen years ago under the ed, and united with the Evangelical plurality of 40,000.
+Every Demo-Association of Portage Prairie, of which she remained a member until death took her from labor to her reward.
+The funeral services were and were conducted by her pastor Rev. Warren Brown.